NazarPonochevnyi/Interactive-table-Hand-Detector-and-Classifier/README.md

 #### "What did I use?"
 * To find the hands on the image - OpenCV HaarCascade (.xml), which was fully trained by me.
 * To For recognition of the left and right hand - a simple binary classifier that works with convolutional neural networks.
 To create the model, the Keras library was used, and on the backend - TensorFlow.

-Comments:
-    - Since I didn't have much time and computing resources, the model of detection and classification is not terrific.
-But I think that for two weeks it's a not bad result :)

 Author: Nazar Ponochevnyi